RayBB/openlibrary-docs/Google-Summer-of-Code.md

 * how many times a patron clicks submits a web book
 * how many times a librarian approves a submitted web_book
 * how many times a web_book button has been clicked by a patron

+### For Staff & Mentors

+When evaluating GSoC candidates, we create a table and individually rank proposals on a scale of 1-5.
+We dark out our scores so that other mentors are not influenced by our scores while performing their own independent evaluations.
+When all staff have voted, we tally up the results and discuss the top candidates.

+While evaluating, staff considers aspects like whether the applicant:
+* Has demonstrated commitment to open source ethos & technologies
+* Has demonstrated capability to complete technical tasks mentioned in their proposal
+* Has produced a roadmap that is defensible, specific, focused, practical, and achievable
+* Has done work to perform research and produce aids such as schemas, mock ups and designs, or diagrams to demonstrate how their solution works and that their solution will work
+* Demonstrates understanding or sensitivity to real world limitations, risks, and costs of potential solutions (e.g. budget, compute needs, accuracy of models, potential bias of solutions, etc)
+* Knows how to use their proposal well to answer staff's questions and respect our time -- does not include copious "filler" intro paragraphs or appeal to generic, indefensible, broad-sweeping solutions like "will solve using machine learning"